piknik1979/piknik1979/README.md

 ### :man_technologist: About Me :

-- :telescope: I’m studying and contributing to frontend and backend for building web applications
+- :telescope: I'm currently studying data engineering and also contributing to frontend and backend for building web applications

 - :seedling: Currently learning Python on the online Bootcamp.
              I am also studying React and React Native and making applications with it